Evals Research Scientist / Engineer

 ABOUT THE OPPORTUNITY

-We’re looking for Research Scientists and Research Engineers who are excited to develop or contribute to safety evaluations to audit frontier AI models.
+We’re looking for Research Scientists and Research Engineers who are excited to work on safety evaluations, the science of scheming, or control/monitoring for frontier models.

 YOU WILL HAVE THE OPPORTUNITY TO

-• Build evaluations for scheming-related properties (such as deceptive reasoning, sabotage, and deception tendencies).
-See our conceptual work on safety cases for scheming, e.g. our work on evaluation-based safety cases for scheming
+- Build evaluations for scheming-related properties (such as deceptive reasoning, sabotage, and deception tendencies).
+See our conceptual work on scheming, e.g. evaluation-based safety cases for scheming or how scheming could arise.

 KEY REQUIREMENTS

-• Comprehensive experience in Large Language Model (LLM) steering and the supporting Data Science and Data Engineering skills.
-LLM steering can take many different forms, such as:
+- Comprehensive experience in Large Language Model (LLM) steering and the supporting Data Science and Data Engineering skills.
+LLM steering can take many different forms, such as: a) prompting, b) LM agents and scaffolding, c) fluent LLM usage and integration into your own workflows, d) experience with supervised fine-tuning, e) experience with RL on LLMs.

-• (Bonus) We have recently switched to Inspect as our primary evals framework and we value those with experience using it.
+- (Bonus) We have recently switched to Inspect as our primary evals framework, and we value experience with it.

 LOGISTICS